portxchange/expo-mixpanel-analytics/README.md

-Expo Mixpanel Analytics
+`@mollie/expo-mixpanel-analytics`
 =========

 Mixpanel integration for use with React Native apps built on Expo.
+This package is based on `@benawad/expo-mixpanel-analytics`, but does not store the device name in Mixpanel for privacy reasons.

 ## Installation

 ```
-npm install @benawad/expo-mixpanel-analytics --save
+yarn add @mollie/expo-mixpanel-analytics
 ```

 ## Import

 Your React Native app's screen resolution, app name, app ID, app version, device information and multiple other parameters will be automatically resolved and sent with each event.

 ```
-import ExpoMixpanelAnalytics from '@benawad/expo-mixpanel-analytics';
+import ExpoMixpanelAnalytics from '@mollie/expo-mixpanel-analytics';
 ```

 ## Usage